What to Do in a Hurricane to Prepare Your Home

 A well-maintained home is a resilient home.

-An image of recessed lighting options.
+An image of soffit lighting.

-An image of how to remove caulk.
+An image of painting soffits.

-An image of roof soffit.
+An image of proper attic ventilation.